gilabadio/Taskinator/README.md

 # Taskinator

 ## Purpose
-A website where you can make tasks and keeptrack of things you need to do.
+A website where you can make tasks and keep track of things you need to do.

 ## Website
 https://gilabadio.github.io/Taskinator/